devyulbae/ModuYeonAI/README.md

-# MachineLearning
+# AI Class
-Rep for ML basics
+Rep for ML basics from AI YangJae Hub